 Logan's Bookshelf, Reviewer's Bookwatch, Midwest Book Review

-Ivan K. Cohen is Associate Professor in Finance and Economics at Richmond University, the American International University based in London.
+Ivan K. Cohen is Associate Professor in Finance and Economics at Richmond Business School, the American International University in London.
 With many years of teaching experience across a wide range of Economics and Finance modules, and having taught on both sides of the Atlantic, he is able to offer a unique global approach to the study of economics.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.